-Vision of the School of Public Health: To be the team of choice for public health education, discovery, and service.
+The Vision of the School of Public Health is to be the team of choice for public health education, discovery and service.

 Background & History

-On December 1, 1997 the Association of Schools of Public Health (ASPH) accepted the University of North Texas Health Science Center Public Health Program as an affiliate member.
-ASPH is the only national organization representing the deans, faculty and students of the 31 schools of public health.
-Five years later, in June 2002, the School of Public Health was accredited by the Council on Education for Public Health (CEPH) for a full 5-year term.
+On December 1, 1997, the Association of Schools of Public Health (now the Association of Schools and Programs of Public Health – ASPPH) accepted the University of North Texas Health Science Center’s Public Health Program as an affiliate member.
+Five years later, in June 2002, the School of Public Health was accredited by the Council on Education for Public Health (CEPH).

 Strategic Objectives and Goals

 The school’s primary educational objective is to provide master’s and doctoral level degrees and education in public health.
 In addition, both the master’s and doctoral curricula require that students engage in public health practice experience outside of the academic setting to provide them actual work experience related to their education.

 The school is also committed to serving the state and community by developing high quality education programs that assist public health professionals in attaining critical core competencies in the field.
 The school offers certificate programs for working public health professionals, as well as other training opportunities and partnerships.